Global Warming Forces the Early Collapse of Last Full Ice Shelf

 Table of Contents

-, has led to the untimely collapse of Canada's only surviving ice shelf right into the ocean.
+Global warming, coupled with the unusually hot summer this year, has led to the untimely collapse of Canada's only surviving ice shelf right into the ocean.

-to learn more about this astonishing news.
+Watch this video to learn more about this astonishing news.

-, lying on the north-western edge of Ellesmere Island, is the last intact, full ice shelf in Canada, existing for over 4,000 years before its collapse.
+The Milne Ice Shelf, lying on the north-western edge of Ellesmere Island, is the last intact, full ice shelf in Canada, existing for over 4,000 years before its collapse.